mangano-ito/git-branch-wise-session/README.md

 ![Auto Restore on Branch Switches](./assets/auto-restore.gif)

-The Extension automatically restores your saved Session for you whenever you switched to another Git Branch.
-If no saved session available, the Extension simply ignores.
+The Extension automatically restores your saved Session for you whenever you switch to another Git Branch.
+If no saved sessions are available, the Extension simply ignores.

 To enable this feature, you should configure `git-branch-wise-session.shouldAutoRestoreOnBranchSwitches` to `true`.
 See `Configurations`.